 Our family’s multi streams

-In our previous post in this series, Jim mentioned how we ourselves are combining small amounts of income to earn our keep.
+In our previous post in this series, we mentioned how we ourselves are combining small amounts of income to earn our keep.
 Here’s how those sources fit into our notes on the categories listed above.
-We’re including Bethany as well because she and her husband, who works full time in town, have developed multiple income streams to help them move ahead in their home-building plans.
+We have developed multiple income streams to help them move ahead in home-building plans.

 So you can see we’re using our life experience and training, other special interests, and our farm resources.
 We also have a combination of goods and services bringing in dollars.